davidrabinovich/Projects/README.md

 # Projects
-a repository for my projects done both in school and home on my own. there is a data model, Java projects, a semaphore project, and games I created using UNity Game Engine
+a repository for my projects I created using Unity